aws-samples/bioimage-search/README.md

     bash ./scripts/source-python.sh

-To download the BBBC-021 dataset and install in S3:
+To install the BBBC-021 dataset in S3:

     ./deployBbbc021.sh